huawei-noah/SMARTS/ultra/docs/getting_started.md

 ## Training a Baseline Agent

 Implementations of baseline agents are available in `ultra/baselines/`.
-Notice, policies such as PPO, SAC, DDPG, and DQN are implemented as baselines.
+Notice, policies such as PPO, SAC, TD3, and DQN are implemented as baselines.
 We will run a DQN on Task 1's "easy" level in this example.

 - Execute `ultra/train.py`.
 The following is a list of available arguments.
   - `--task`: The task number to run (default is 1).